jakobo/mongonna/README.md

 # Why

 Atlas App Service leaves a lot to be desired.
 If you're using Mongo, you just kind of wanted to use Mongo the way it was intended!
+Mongonna looks like & acts like a regular node.js MongoDB client with a catch- the first parameter is a proxy server that will receive your Mongo command and execute it.

 # How